Juan Córdova

-Juan Guillermo Córdova Torres (born 25 June 1995) is a professional footballer who plays for Chilean Primera División club Ñublense.
+Juan Guillermo Córdova Torres (born 25 June 1995) is a professional soccer player who plays as a full-back.
 Born in Chile, he has represented the Canada national team.

 Career

 Club

 Córdova joined Unión San Felipe at the age of 16.
 He scored his first league goal for the club against Rangers on 21 January 2017.

 In May 2017, Córdova joined Huachipato of the Chilean Primera División.

 In December 2022, Córdova departed Huachipato and joined fellow Chilean side Ñublense.

+On 4 January 2024, he signed with Canadian Premier League club York United on a one-year deal, plus a club option for a further twelve months.

+Back in Chile, Córdova signed with Unión San Felipe in January 2025 until the end of the season.

 International

 Born in Chile, Córdova holds a Canadian passport through his father, who was also born in Chile, but is a Canadian citizen.
 He represented Chile at the U-20 level, making 5 appearances in 2014.
 Córdova was called up to the Canadian U-23 side for the 2017 Aspire tournament held in Qatar on 19 March 2017.
-He made his debut against Uzbekistan on March 25 in a 1–0 win.
+He made his debut against Uzbekistan on 25 March in a 1–0 win.

 In May 2017 Córdova was called up to the senior team for a friendly against Curaçao.

 In May 2019, Córdova was called up to the 40-man provisional squad for the 2019 CONCACAF Gold Cup.